mraniket/Coding/README.md

-# Data_Structures
+# Coding Practice

-1}  This repository for the DAta Structure codes.
+1}  This repository contains all coding practice questions.

-2}  all CPP files for Data structure are stored in DSA folder
+2}  This repository is also includes all the important questions solved from data structures.
+3}  From very long time whatever codes practiced are kept here.